 Admission fee: CNY 82 per person.

-The price for chartering a private boat: CNY 200 (depending on the type of vehicle used).
+The price for chartering a private boat: CNY 200 (depending on the type of boat used).

 Top 3 Guangxi tours chosen by most customers to explore Guangxi in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.